26 Jul 2019

 Enablement of recruitment process evolution will keep your team moving in line with growth and the culture changes which inevitably come in tow.

-Stands to reason that if your organisation is changing, your hiring process cannot stay static, or risk having old dogs trying to perform new tricks and hindering growth progress.
+Stands to reason that if your organization is changing, your hiring process cannot stay static, or risk having old dogs trying to perform new tricks and hindering growth progress.

 Cast your mind back to a time when you were interviewing to fill a recent role.
 Were you looking for a set of skills and traits that upon reflection, are totally different to what you might’ve sought, say two years ago?